- 7 Bedrooms

 - Electric bills

-In addition to the normal fee, travelers have to pay state taxes when renting "Family-friendly home w/private pool, and panoramic oceanfront views!", as well as any other additional fees that may be mandatory based upon their circumstances, including an animal charge, earlier check-in or late check-out fee, or a pool heater fee for private swimming pool usage during the autumn or spring months.
+In addition to the regular charge, vacationers will need to pay local taxes when renting "Family-friendly home w/private pool, and panoramic oceanfront views!", in addition to various other fees which may be mandatory based upon their circumstances, including a pet charge, early check-in or late check-out fee, or a pool heater fee for private swimming pool usage during the autumn or spring months.

-When everything seems right, it's finally time for you to sign a rental agreement.
-You will likely be required to submit a security deposit at time of booking.
+When you feel you've found "the one", begin the booking process.
+You will likely be asked to submit a security deposit at time of reservation.

 Where to Get Assistance

 Be sure to get the manager's contact telephone number and entry/exit procedures for your rental home.
 We suggest keeping the contact's information in your smart phone and wallet.

 Congratulations on reserving your vacation rental!
 You're on your way to a fantastic vacation!